PixelCode01/emerging-issue-detector/README.md

 **Go directly to [http://localhost:8000](http://localhost:8000) to see the sleek Emerging Issue Detector UI in action!**

 *(You can also view the auto-generated API docs at `http://localhost:8000/docs`).*

-## What's New?
-(The "Human" Touches)

-*   **Sleek Frontend Dashboard:** Added a dark-themed, single-page UI built with Tailwind CSS.
-It features a live ticket feed, a manual ingestion form, animated progress bars, and beautifully rendered cluster insight cards.
-*   **LLM Rate-Limit Bypassing:** Integrated Python's `@lru_cache` to seamlessly tackle Google Gemini's free-tier API rate limits.
-Identical cluster summaries are instantly grabbed from memory, preventing massive API blocks.
-*   **Small Dataset Resilience:** HDBSCAN usually struggles with tiny test environments (throwing everything into `-1` noise).
-I've rewritten the algorithm to dynamically scale down `min_cluster_size` and relaxed `min_samples` thresholds.
-Now, it intelligently groups small manual ticket submissions together!
-*   **Dev-Friendly Sandboxing:** Added a quick **Seed Data** and **Clear Data** button straight to the UI—and API backend—so you can quickly nuke your environment and repopulate synthetic mock data to test the clustering engine instantly.

 ## Core Endpoints